SeisBlue/SeisBlue/README.md

 # Warning

 This version is unstable.
-Do not use now.
+Do not use it now.

 The code is still in the development state, API will change frequently.